Grzegorz-R-Juszczak/Protein-coding-gene-IDs-human-mouse-rat-pig/README.md

 Output data
 Genes_with_scaffold_locus.csv (list of IDs assigned to scaffolds)
-Multiplied_symbols_DifferentChromosemes_Somatic.csv (list of alternative Ensembl IDs that are assigned to different chromosomes including at least one somatic chromosome)
+Multiplied_symbols_DifferentChromosemes_Autosomal.csv (list of alternative Ensembl IDs that are assigned to different chromosomes including at least one autosomal chromosome)
 Multiplied_symbols_DifferentChromosemes_Sex.csv (list of alternative Ensembl IDs that are assigned only to sex chromosomes)
 Multiplied_symbols_TheSameChromosome_Different_strand.csv (list of alternative Ensembl IDs that are assigned to the same chromosome but opposite strands)
 Multiplied_symbols_TheSameChromosome_The_same_start.csv  (list of alternative Ensembl IDs that are assigned to the same chromosome and start position)